Women in Leadership - Coaching & Keynotes

 That said, I do have a special fire burning in my breast when it comes to supporting and working with professional women.
 That’s because I believe our world desperately needs the wise, insightful, and grounding energy that women have in abundance.
 And I feel like the status quo and gender inequities put up huge barriers to female leadership in companies and government.

 - Women’s Career Coaching: I work with women in business, female leaders, women executives, and professional women to get clear about their aspirations, pursue their dreams, present themselves with power and grace, and transform their lives.

-- Women’s Leadership Speaker: In conference keynotes, I cover the gamut of women’s leadership topics – including female leadership styles, executive presence for women, and public speaking skills for women.
+- Women’s Leadership Speaker: In conference keynotes, I cover the gamut of women’s leadership topics - including female leadership styles, executive presence for women, and public speaking skills for women.
 I speak on other topics related to business communications and presentation skills as well, and I’m sought out nationally for women in leadership conferences.
 My Stop Playing Small presentation helps women in leadership use their voice and physical presence to command more respect in a male-dominated environment.
+My Claim the Stage keynote teaches women a seven-step process that takes from the wings to the spotlight so they can expand their influence as leaders.
 And my Perform at Your Peak keynote gives female leaders tools to step into high-stress “spotlight moments” (like giving a critical speech to the team, or leading a meeting) with greater impact and ease.

 There’s a lack of women in leadership roles, and I’d like to do something about it.

 According to “Barriers and Bias: The Status of Women in Leadership,” gender inequality and the gender leadership gap is rampant in Fortune 500 companies, board rooms, congress, and the White House.
 But we don’t need a report to tell us that – we see it and feel it.